This ARTICLE On Freddie Mac HomeOne Conventional Loan Guidelines On Purchases Was PUBLISHED On November 5th, 2020

 Qualifying For A Mortgage With A Direct Lender With No Lender Overlays

 Gustan Cho Associates Mortgage Group has no lender overlays on government and conventional loans.
 We have zero overlays on FHA, VA, USDA, and Conventional loans.
 Over 75% of our borrowers are folks who could not qualify at other lenders due to their lender overlays.
-If you need to qualify for a mortgage with a direct lender with no overlays, please contact us at Gustan Cho Associates at 262-716-8151 or text us for a faster response.
+If you need to qualify for a mortgage with a national mortgage company with no overlays on government and conventional loans, please contact us at Gustan Cho Associates at 262-716-8151 or text us for a faster response.
 Or email us at firstname.lastname@example.org.
+The team at Gustan Cho Associates is available 7 days a week, evenings, weekends, and holidays.
+Gustan Cho Associates are also experts in helping borrowers with Non-QM loans.
+Non-QM loans are nonconforming loans that benefits homebuyers who otherwise would not qualify for a government and/or conventional home mortgage.